TristanCacqueray/tristancacqueray.github.io/content/blog/introducing-animation-fractal.md

 Thus I'm relying on the [Keid][keid] engine to deal with most of the lower level details such as:

 - Context initialization.
-- Swapchain creation and presentation.
+- Framebuffer creation and presentation.
 - Ready-to-use render pass and pipelines.

 Keid introduces a concept of stages to define scene resources, event handlers, and how to draw the final image.